Paul Kariya: 1994–98

-As the ensuing 1996–97 season began, Kariya was out of the lineup with a pulled abdominal muscle, and missed the first 11 games of the season; he returned to the lineup at the end of October 1996.
+As the ensuing 1996–97 season began, Kariya was out of the lineup with a pulled abdominal muscle and missed the first 11 games of the season; he returned to the lineup at the end of October 1996.
 However, two weeks after his return, he was injured again after suffering a concussion during a game against the Toronto Maple Leafs on November 13, 1996, after opposing defenceman Mathieu Schneider hit Kariya in the head with his elbow.
 While the play was not penalized during the game, Schneider was suspended by the NHL following the game.
 Kariya missed two games as a result of the hit.
 Later in the season, Kariya was voted in by fans to the West's starting lineup in the 1997 All-Star Game.
 Joining him on the Western squad were Ducks teammates Selänne and Guy Hebert.
 During the game, he scored one goal in an 11–7 loss to the East.
 Returning to club play with the Ducks, he scored the fastest goal to start a game in team history, eight seconds into a match against the Colorado Avalanche on March 9, 1997.
 Kariya finished the season with 44 goals and 55 assists, one point short of reaching the 100-point mark for the second consecutive year.
 Limited to 69 games due to his injuries, he still ranked third in NHL point-scoring, behind Selänne and Pittsburgh Penguins Mario Lemieux.
 His +36 plus-minus rating and ten game-winning goals set Ducks records (the latter mark was tied by Selänne twice in 1997–98 and 2006–07, then broken by Corey Perry's 11 game-winning goals in 2010–11).
 Kariya finished as a runner-up to Buffalo Sabres goaltender Dominik Hašek for the Hart Memorial Trophy as the most valuable player in the NHL, and won the Lady Byng Memorial Trophy after recording six penalty minutes during the season.
-In so doing, he became the third player in NHL history to win the award in consecutive years after Mike Bossy (1983 and 1984) and Wayne Gretzky (1991 and 1992).
+In so doing, he became the fourth player in NHL history to win the award in consecutive years after Stan Mikita (1967 and 1968), Mike Bossy (1983 and 1984) and Wayne Gretzky (1991 and 1992).
 He was also named to the NHL first All-Star team once more, an honour he shared with Selänne.
 Playing 11 games in his first NHL playoff season, Kariya had seven goals and 13 points, which ranked first in team scoring.